WEC-Sim/WEC-Sim/docs/introduction/citation.rst

 ..
 Note
    it seems many applications have corresponding references that are not noted in the readmes.
-   Add these refernces to each readme here then uncomment the line below.
+   Add these references to each readme here then uncomment the line below.

 ..
 TODO To cite one of the WEC-Sim applications, please see that application's README for appropriate citations.